 Multiple image effects can be “stacked” on the same camera.
 Just add them and it will work.

-This section describes the available image effects in greater detail.
+The following pages describes the available image effects in greater detail.